Ahmed-60301991/Parallel-and-Distrubuted-Computing/README.md

-#Tis repository is used for the course DSAI3202 - Parallel and Distributed Computing
+#This repository is used for the course DSAI3202 - Parallel and Distributed Computing